Skip to Content

 When you want to indulge in a healthy way, make it an experience and BE PRESENT for it.
 Be aware of your body, before, during and after taking in this indulging food to know when to stop.

-Yes, enjoying something delicious, even if it’s unhealthy for us, can put us in a great place for gratitude and appreciation.
+Yes, enjoying something delicious, even if it’s unhealthy for us, is soul nourishing and can put us in a great place for gratitude and appreciation.

 Learn more about Nourishing Your Body.